 The department plays an important role in the Institute for Writing Studies, which was founded in 2006 by English faculty member Derek Owens.
 Within the IWS, the University Writing Center (UWC), which is itself directed by English Professor Harry Denny, hires qualified graduate and undergraduate students to work as writing consultants and peer tutors.
 The Institute for Writing Studies also houses the university’s First-Year Writing Program and Writing Across the Curriculum (WAC) program.
 The WAC program hosts a series of faculty workshops and institutes and leads a Writing Fellows program.
 The UWC and WAC programs were recognized as Writing Programs of Excellence by the Conference on College Composition and Communication (CCCC) in 2014.

-For those students interested in using their B.A. toward graduate education, the department has recently placed its students in top graduate English programs such as those of Brown, Columbia, SUNY Buffalo, and CUNY.
-Students who major in English tend to develop very strong skills in reading comprehension and writing.
-They also acquire powerful habits of analytic thought, which is why most law students prepare for their future careers as English majors.
-Because almost every field of employment is in need of people who can read and write with skill, an English major or minor is a valuable asset.
-Particularly when coupled with other professional skills, a degree in English provides students with a versatile educational foundation.
+For those students interested in using their B.A. toward graduate education in English, the department has recently placed students in top graduate English programs such as those of Brown, Oxford, Columbia, SUNY Buffalo, and CUNY.
+Students who major in English develop strong reading and writing skills, powerful habits of analytic thought, and research abilities that make them very competitive in a dynamic job market.
+Many future law students prepare for their careers as English majors.
+Because most fields of employment need people who can read and write well, an English major or minor is a valuable asset.
+A degree in English provides students with a versatile educational foundation.

 Stephen Sicari, Chair